nus-cs2113-AY2223S2/ip/docs/README.md

 Example of usage:

-`delete (task index to delete)`
+`delete 7`

 Expected outcome:

-Deletes the Specified Task from Duke Task List.
+Deletes the above Specified Task from Duke Task List.

 ```
-delete 7
 ______________________________________________________________________
  Noted.
 I've deleted this task:
   [E][ ] Birthday Party (from Wednesday 2pm to 5pm)